jacksontj/dagyr/README.md

 to create an arbitrary number of layers (objects that need to be matched) that you can associate DAGs with

-# TODO/Questions
-    - listen options (certs, ports, etc.) -- setup DAG, run once per config load
-    - what to do with invalid return type (how to handle the error)-- abort DAG?
-    - data access layer thingy-- for caching data as trie, etc.
-    - comments on nodes

 # notes:
     - fragments can have default values